 If a doctor suspects that someone has pancreatitis, they will perform a simple blood test to check for elevated levels of lipase, an enzyme, in the blood.

 The pancreas produces lipase during digestion.
-This enzyme helps the intestines to break down fats.
+This enzyme helps the intestines break down fats.
 Inflammation or injury to the pancreas can cause lipase to diffuse into the bloodstream.

 A lipase test, also known as a serum lipase test, can show whether levels of lipase are high.
-High levels may indicate a problem with the pancreas.
+High levels may indicate a problem with the pancreas or another condition.

-In this article, we take a close look at the uses, procedures, results, and ranges of a lipase test.
-We also describe how to lower elevated levels of lipase.
+This article takes a close look at the uses, procedures, results, and ranges of a lipase test.
+Read on to learn how to lower elevated levels of lipase.

 A doctor will usually order a lipase test if a person shows signs of a pancreatic disorder.